Ginwaitthreebody/evalPCA/README.md

 # evalPCA
-Scripts used for the paper "Evaluation of model fit for the admixture model" 2022
+Scripts used for the paper "Evaluation of model fit" 2023